Deep learning probability flows and entropy production rates in active matter: Numerical experiments

 To sidestep these issues, we make use of the denoising loss function described in Section~\ref{sec:denoising} to learn only the score in~$g$.
 Importantly, we add noise in the $x$ variables, which corresponds to taking a step along a thermal dynamics (where the $x$ score is nearly singular, but the $g$ score is well-behaved) starting from athermal data.
 This approach ensures that there is a well-defined boundary of the cluster, avoids the need to learn a term of large magnitude, and is structured so that cancellation of the equilibrium force term $-\nabla_x\Phi(x)$ to ensure $\E\left[\div v\right] = 0$ will happen in the score in $x$, which we do not learn.
 We have already seen in the $N=64$ example that $\divx v_x \approx -\divg v_g$ and that there is a rich signal contained in $v_g$ alone, which further justifies restricting to $v_g$.

-\subsection{Training details}
+\subsubsection{Training details}

 We set $N_{\text{neighbors}} = 64$ and otherwise use identical network hyperparameters as in the example of $64$ active swimmers.
 We use a cosine warmup and annealing schedule, peaking at a learning rate of $10^{-6}$ after $10,000$ steps and ending at a learning rate of $0$ after $500,000$ steps.
 Because all terms in the denoising loss split into contributions from individual particles, and because the network is defined at the particle level, we consider the particles as datapoints and batch over the particles themselves (ensuring that batches never include particles from two separate snapshots of the system).
 We use a batch size of $1024$ particles.
 In the denoising loss, we use a noise with standard deviation $\sigma = 0.01$ and neglect the drift term $b$ in the denoising loss because it is higher-order in $\Delta t$.
+The training was allowed to run for 24 hours on a single Nvidia a100 GPU.

-\subsection{Additional results}
+\subsubsection{Additional results}

 Figures~\ref{fig:mips_phi_transfer_N4096}-\ref{fig:mips_phi_transfer_N32768} show the ability of the learned network (trained with $N=4096$ and packing fraction $\phi=0.5$) to generalize to other values of $\phi$ for $N=4096, N=16384$, and $N=32768$; only $N=8192$ was considered in the main text.
 In all cases, the predictions are physically reasonable.